BCODMO/bcodmo_frictionless/README.md

   - `functions` - a list of functions for the new field
     - `boolean`- boolean string for this function.
 See notes for details on boolean string
     - `value` - the value to set if the boolean string evaluates as true
+    - `math_operation` - a boolean to determine whether or not the value should be evaluated as a mathematical expression.
   - `target` - the name of the new field to be created
+  - `type` - the type of the new field to be created

 _Notes_: